Featured Gallery

 The Mull of Galloway lighthouse stands at the end of the Mull and can be seen as you drive along the coast.
 The lighthouse was built in 1828 with the lighthouse becoming operational in 1830.
 Constructed by engineer Robert Stevenson, the white-painted round tower is 26 metres (85 ft) high.
 The light is 99 metres (325 ft) above sea level and has a range of 28 nautical miles (52 km).
 It is an excellent example of the lighthouses engineered by the Scottish engineer Robert Stevenson during that period.

-Stevenson’s most famous lighthouse remains the Bell rock lighthouse built in 1810 off the coast of Angus, Scotland.
+Stevenson’s most famous lighthouse remains the Bell Rock lighthouse built in 1810 off the coast of Angus, Scotland.
 It is the world’s oldest surviving sea-washed lighthouse.
 The construction of the Bell Rock lighthouse boosted Stevenson’s career and he (and later his son) went on to build many more lighthouses around the coast of Scotland.

 The Foghorn

-The lighthouse has the only fully operational foghorn in Scotland.
+The lighthouse is the only fully operational foghorn in Scotland.
 Designed to run automatically after being started, the foghorn uses compressed air to sound a warning.
 Foghorn use ceased in the early 1990s as technology provided other options for navigation in low visibility.
 Fortunately, I had the privilege of hearing the foghorn which was oddly a very moving experience.
-The haunting deep note echoing across the water felt very lonely like a foghorn calling out and then waiting for a reply for another foghorn.
+The haunting deep note echoing across the water felt very lonely like a foghorn calling out and then waiting for a reply from another foghorn.
 Only no reply ever came.
 Hopefully, this working piece of nautical audio history will continue calling out for many years to come.

 Black and White Photography

 The photography style took some time to gel with this project.
 Originally the images had been shot to produce colour photographs.
 During the editing process, however, it became clear that colour wasn’t the right direction to take the project.
-A number of colour images did work and have been included in the gallery but others lacked visual impact.
+Several colour images did work and have been included in the gallery but others lacked visual impact.
 The final decision to produce black and white images didn’t come until several months later during an image editing session.
 Sometimes a bit of experimentation and improvisation comes into play and produces the required results.
 Photography is all about experimentation and challenging yourself and the Mull of Galloway Images certainly managed to do that.

 Copper Tones

-The crisp tones and contrast in the images was the style I wanted for these images.
+The crisp tones and contrast in the images were the style I wanted for these images.
 A copper toner setting was used to give the images some warmth.
 For many years I used selenium toner on the photographic prints to create deep rich tones.
 I think the use of the copper toner in these photographs stems from that.
 I did try the selenium setting in Photoshop but preferred the warmer hues of the copper.

 Bonus Podcast: Mull of Galloway, Scotland – May 2021 The Richard Flint Photography Podcast